(Pictured: Board of Directors August 2018)

-Secretary, Amie Alley Pollack (Parent Elected) joined the Board in June 2015 and is the Board Secretary.
+Board Chair, Amie Alley Pollack (Parent Elected) joined the Board in June 2015 and became the Board Chair in June 2018.
+Previously, Amie was the Board Secretary 2015-2018.
 Amie is from the United States and holds a PhD in Clinical Developmental Psychology.
 She is on faculty at Vanderbilt University (USA) and is a Visiting Professor at Vietnam National University.
 For the past 6 years Amie’s work has focused on the development of mental health research and training capacity in Vietnam and Cambodia.
-She works with universities, hospitals and ministries to design and evaluate mental health services and programs and conducts research related to the impact of natural disasters on mental health.
+She works with universities, hospitals and ministries to design and evaluate mental health services and programmes and conducts research related to the impact of natural disasters on mental health.
 Previously she held positions with US universities and nonprofit organizations where her work focused on child mental health, trauma and models of community-based mental health care.
 Amie has two children at UNIS Hanoi.

 Ex-Officio member of the board

 Jane McGee Head of School August 2018.
 Jane is Canadian and holds a B.Sc. in Mathematics, a B.Ed.
 Intermediate/Senior Math and Science, and an M. Ed in Administration and Policy all from Queens University, Ontario, Canada.
 Prior to joining UNIS Hanoi, Jane was Head of School at Vientiane International School, Laos and was Assistant Superintendent at the American School of Bombay (ASB).
 Jane also held the position of High School Principal in ASB and High School Principal at the American School of Warsaw.
 Prior to that Jane has held positions as IB Coordinator, High School Counselor, Mathematics Department Head as well as Math and Science Teacher.
 Jane has over 25 years’ experience in senior administration and teaching in Italy, Egypt, Thailand, Poland, India and Laos.